shrewdacumen/shortly-app-by-sungwook/README.md

       And previously made func `errorReason_SHRTCODEWAY(fromErrorCode:)` could give the user more detail error message for the endpoint.
       However, I think that overwhelming the screen with too much information would not be pleasant to the user that I gave up using the func.

+      And I perfectionated `ProgressInformation_Or_ErrorMessageHandling_WhileWaitingForShortCodeView` in terms of multi-threading paradigm (Dispatch or GCD), as seen on my iOS game `Birdie's Dream`.
+Therefore, the programmer who haven't experienced so much in multi-threading programming may have some difficulty in the understanding of the multi-threading logic behind the view `ProgressInformation_Or_ErrorMessageHandling_WhileWaitingForShortCodeView`.

   - Upon tapping the textField, the `url_string` should be nil, in order for the user to feel comfortable.
     By this, I could improve the user experience.